nortikin/sverchok/docs/Unit_01/lesson_02.rst

 **A Circle**

-Just like Blender has a Circle primitive, Sverchok also has a built in Circle primitive called the `Circle Generator`.
-We will avoid using the primtives until we've covered more of the fundamental nodes and how they interact.
+Blender has a Circle primitive, Sverchok also has its own Circle primitive called the `Circle Generator`.
+We will avoid using the primitives until we've covered more of the fundamental nodes and how they interact.

 **Dynamic Polygons**

-In the collection of nodes we have in the Node View at the moment, the sequence used for linking up vertices to form a `polygon` is input manually.
-As mentioned earlier, as soon as you need to link many vertices instead of the current 4, you will want to make this `list creation` automatic.
-You will probably also want to make it dynamic to add new segments automatically if the vertex count is changeable.
+In the collection of nodes we have in the Node View at the moment, we have manually entered the polygon indiexes.
+As mentioned earlier, as soon as you need to link many vertices instead of the current 4, you will want to make this *list creation* generative/automatic.
+You will probably also want to make it respond dynamically by adding new segments automatically if the vertex count is changed.

 Because this is a common task, there's a dedicated node for it called ``UV Connect`` (link) , but just like the `Circle` generator nodes we will avoid using that for the same reason.
 Learning how to build these things yourself is the best way to learn Visual Programming with nodes.